-- Enter one or more collaborator’s email addresses
+- In Workspace>Collaborator, enter one or more collaborator’s email addresses

 - Collaborators will receive an email inviting them to your project

 - Collaborators must register to access the shared project in my projects